pahihu/mumps/manual.md

 10 write daemons.
 The MUMPS engine and the daemons are connected by two
 queues: the dirty queue and the garbage queue respectively.
 Each daemon checks the queues to work to be done.
-By default each daemon polls the queues each 1000ms.
+By default each daemon polls the queues every 1000ms.
 When you make multiple pages dirty in the global cache and the queue gets full you need to wait for the next poll time.
 Here helps the adaptive rest time, which checks statistics counters in the MUMPS environment and when there are processes waiting for free queue slots